pbrpainter/pbr-painter-doc/docs/index.md

 ## PBR Painter Discord server
 Please feel free to join me and other users in the dedicated PBR Painter <a href="https://discord.gg/8PZq9x2fvB">Discord server</a> , where you can ask questions, report bugs, share your PBR Painter artworks or just chat with other PBR Painter users.

+## PBR Painter Fundamentals

+To get started, it is recommend that you check out the [PBR Painter Fundamentals](https://youtube.com/playlist?list=PLMN9uGgVtpSt9hTaiDAKYJ1wIS1nQvTf9&si=tMBltcmDM8zo8W_Q) playlist on the PBR Painter YouTube channel.
+This playlist will guide you through all of the beginner tutorial videos that are outlined in this documentation, in the correct order.

+Otherwise, feel free to navigate to the videos here in the documentation if you prefer!